Diphenhydramine/ pseudoephedrine tablets

 Brand Name: Benadryl-D

-Diphenhydramine/ pseudoephedrine tablets is used for:
+Diphenhydramine/ pseudoephedrine tablets are used for:

 Relieving symptoms of sinus congestion, pressure, runny nose, and sneezing due to colds, upper respiratory infections, and allergies.
 It may also be used for other conditions as determined by your doctor.

-Diphenhydramine/pseudoephedrine tablets is an antihistamine and decongestant combination.
+Diphenhydramine/pseudoephedrine tablets are an antihistamine and decongestant combination.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The decongestant works by promoting sinus and nasal drainage, which relieves congestion and pressure.